genaside/taws/README.md

 Go [here](https://github.com/genaside/taws/wiki) for more information and installation guides

-Go [here](http://www.genaside.net:4132/) to interact with taws on my server
+Go [here](http://www.genaside.net:4132/) to interact with taws on my server( I do my tests there, so it may not work all the time )

 ![home](http://www.genaside.net/taws/images/ex1.png)
 ![basic search](http://www.genaside.net/taws/images/ex2.png)